Ghoster738/Future-Cop-MIT-Assets/COBJ/FORMAT.md

 ```

 ### 3DBB
 This holds bounding boxes that the model uses.
-For static models there are only one frame of bounding box data.
-For animated models they have multiple frames of bounding box data.
+For static models, there are only one frame of bounding box data.
+For animated models, they have multiple frames of bounding box data.

+At least one bounding box that spans all the 4DVL points is in this chunk for every model.

 #### Data
 The first thing that is read is this chunk.